1.9. Basic Abilities

 Rogue Score:

-Dodges Up
+Recoup Dodges

 Time: Slow Action Target: Self